GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 **Step 2**: [Install](./install/index.md) oxd on a server or VM.

 !!!
 Note:
-    By default the `oxd-server` needs to be installed on the same server(s) as the application(s) you want to secure.
-If you plan on using the `oxd-https-extension` oxd can be installed on any server or VM with network access.
+    By default the `oxd-server` needs to be installed on the same server(s) as the application(s) you are securing.
+With the `oxd-https-extension` enabled (steps 5-7), oxd can be installed on any server or VM with network access.

 **Step 3**: [Configure](./configuration/index.md) the `oxd-server` and add your license keys.